Ludwig Andreas Feuerbach

 3. Feuerbach as Historian of Philosophy

-The understanding of reason as one and universal embodied in the works discussed in the preceding section also informs the approach taken by Feuerbach to the history of philosophy in the three previously mentioned books and a series of lectures that he produced during the 1830s.
-In his lectures on the history of modern philosophy Feuerbach emphasizes that philosophical reflection is an activity to which human beings are driven.
-The history of the philosophical systems that this activity has produced, he argues, is conceived only subjectively and thus inadequately as long as it is regarded as the history of the opinions of individual thinkers.
-Because thinking is a species-activity the philosophical systems that have arisen in the course of the history of philosophy should be regarded as necessary standpoints of reason itself.
+The understanding of reason as one and universal that underlies the works discussed in the preceding section also informs the approach taken by Feuerbach to the history of philosophy in the three previously mentioned books, and in a series of lectures, that he produced during the 1830s.
+In his lectures on the history of modern philosophy, Feuerbach emphasizes that philosophical reflection is an activity to which human beings are driven.
+The history of the philosophical systems that this activity has produced, he maintains, is conceived only subjectively, and thus inadequately, so long as it is regarded as the history of the opinions of individual thinkers.
+Because thinking is a species-activity, the philosophical systems that have arisen in the course of the history of philosophy should be regarded as necessary standpoints of reason itself.
 The Idea is not something first produced by philosophical reflection.
-Rather, the individual thinker, in the act of thinking, transcends his individuality and functions as an instrument or organ through which the Idea actualizes one of its moments, which is later reproduced in the consciousness of the historian of philosophy.
+Rather, the individual thinker, to the extent the he or she succeeds in transcending his or her individuality, comes to function as an instrument or organ through which the Idea actualizes one of its moments, which is later reproduced in the consciousness of the historian of philosophy.
 The activity of the Idea is experienced subjectively as inspiration (Begeisterung).
 In producing itself, the Idea does not pass from nonbeing into being, but rather from one state of being (being in itself) to another (being for itself).
 The Idea produces itself by determining itself, and human consciousness is the medium of its self-actualization.

 Reason is nothing but the self-activity of the eternal, infinite idea, whether in art or religion or philosophy, but this activity is always the activity of the Idea in a particular determination and thus also at a particular time, for it is precisely according to the particular determinations of the idea that enter successively into human consciousness that we differentiate the periods and epochs of history.
 (VGP 11)

-The emergence of new philosophical systems results on this view from a necessity that is both internal and external.
-Certain philosophical ideas are only capable of achieving historical expression under specific historical conditions.
-Just as it was only possible for Christianity to appear at that point in history when the ties of family and nation in Greco-Roman antiquity were dissolved, so it was only possible for modern philosophy to appear under specific historical conditions.
-The beginning of the history of modern philosophy must be located at the point at which the modern spirit first begins to distinguish itself from the medieval spirit.
+The emergence of new philosophical systems results, on this view, from a necessity that is both internal and external.
+Certain philosophical ideas are only capable of being conceived and articulated under specific historical conditions.
+Just as it was only possible for Christianity to appear at that point in history when the ties that bound family and nation in Greco-Roman antiquity were dissolving, so it was only possible for modern philosophy to appear under specific historical conditions.
+Feuerbach locates the beginning of the history of modern philosophy at the point where the modern spirit first begins to distinguish itself from the medieval spirit.
 The dominant principle of the medieval period was the Judeo-Christian, monotheistic principle, according to which God is conceived as an omnipotent person through an act of whose will the material world was created from nothing (ex nihilo).
-It is because nature, as conceived from this standpoint, is excluded from the divine substance, according to Feuerbach, that medieval thought showed no interest in the investigation of nature.
+It is because nature, as conceived from this standpoint, is excluded from the divine substance, according to Feuerbach, that medieval thought showed so little interest in the investigation of nature.
 It is only where the substantiality of nature begins to be rediscovered that the spirit of modernity distinguishes itself from the medieval spirit.
 This occurs most clearly where matter comes to be regarded as an attribute of the divine substance, so that God is no longer conceived of as a being distinct from nature but rather as the immutable and eternal imminent cause from which the plenitude of finite shapes in nature pours forth.
 This happens first among the nature philosophers of the Italian Renaissance, and subsequently in the speculative reflections of Jakob Böhme and in the system of Spinoza.
 Indeed, it is one distinctive feature of Feuerbach’s view of the history of modern philosophy that he thinks of it as beginning, not with Descartes, but with the nature philosophers of the Italian Renaissance.
 Feuerbach insists upon the speculative significance of Bacon’s philosophy of nature.
 It is precisely in subjecting nature to experimentation, and thereby to rational comprehension, that spirit raises itself above nature.
 But while Feuerbach emphasizes the philosophical importance of experience in the modern rediscovery of nature, he nevertheless insists that empiricism lacks a “principle” of its own.
-Later he will speak of the need for an alliance between German metaphysics and “the anti-scholastic, sanguine principle of French sensualism and materialism” (VT 254–255/165).
+Later he will speak of the need for an alliance between German metaphysics and “the anti-scholastic, sanguine principle of French sensualism and materialism” (VT 254–255/165, emphasis in the original).

 Feuerbach’s conviction that Christian faith is inimical to reason and philosophy was strengthened by his own studies of the history of modern philosophy, especially his studies of Leibniz and Bayle.
-His monographs on these figures were written during the period of controversy following the appearance of Strauss’s Life of Jesus.
-Toward the end of the 1830s the Young Hegelians were increasingly opposed on two fronts, by right-wing Hegelians such as Friedrich Göschel, who insisted upon the compatibility of Hegelianism and Protestant orthodoxy, and by representatives of the so-called “Positive Philosophy”, who, taking their inspiration from the late Schelling, emphasized the personality of God as disclosed in the Christian revelation as the supreme metaphysical principle (cf. Breckman 1999 and Gooch 2011).
+As previously noted, his monographs on these figures were written during the period of controversy following the appearance of Strauss’s Life of Jesus.
+Toward the end of the 1830s, the Young Hegelians were increasingly opposed on two fronts: on the one hand, by right-wing Hegelians such as Friedrich Göschel, who insisted upon the compatibility of Hegelianism and Protestant orthodoxy, and, on the other, by representatives of the so-called “Positive Philosophy”, who, taking their inspiration from the late Schelling, identified the personality of God as disclosed in the Christian revelation as the supreme metaphysical principle (cf. Breckman 1999 and Gooch 2011).
 It is in light of these developments that, beginning in the Leibniz monograph, Feuerbach sought increasingly to distinguish from one another, and to demonstrate the incompatibility of, what he refers to there as “the philosophical standpoint” and “the theological standpoint”, respectively.
 Feuerbach regards the theological standpoint as “practical” because it imagines God as a being separate from the world, upon which he acts according to purposes similar to those that guide the actions of human beings, rather than conceiving the world as a necessary, and hence rationally intelligible, consequence of the divine nature.
 To be sure, for Leibniz, there is nothing arbitrary about the divine will.
 God’s will is determined by his infinite wisdom and goodness, which compel him to choose to create the best possible world.
 But this attempt to synthesize rational necessity and divine sovereignty remains in Feuerbach’s view an unacceptable compromise.
-Like Tycho Brahe, who sought to combine the Ptolemaic and Copernican astronomies, Leibniz sought to reconcile the irreconcilable.
-In general, Feuerbach regarded Leibniz’s theory of monads as an original philosophical position that offers a genuinely novel conception of substance, and an alternative to the mechanistic-mathematical Cartesian account of motion, and thus constitutes an organic link in the developmental sequence of historical philosophical systems.
-Feuerbach criticized Leibniz, however, for not having derived the unity or harmony of the monads from the nature of the monads themselves, and for appealing instead to a theological representation of God as an alien, external power who achieves this harmonization miraculously, and hence, inexplicably.
+Like Tycho Brahe, who sought to combine the Ptolemaic and Copernican astronomies, he thinks Leibniz sought to reconcile the irreconcilable.
+Feuerbach took Leibniz’s theory of monads to be an original philosophical position that offers a genuinely novel conception of substance, and an alternative to the mechanistic-mathematical Cartesian account of motion, and thus constitutes an organic link in the developmental sequence of historical philosophical systems.
+He criticized Leibniz, however, for not having derived the unity or harmony of the monads from the nature of the monads themselves, and for appealing instead to a theological representation of God as an alien, external power who achieves this harmonization miraculously, and hence, inexplicably.

 Although the Protestant Reformation, in its rejection of clerical celibacy, its affirmation of the vocation of the laity, and its separation of temporal and spiritual authority, resolved the contradiction between the spirit and the flesh that was characteristic of medieval Catholicism, Feuerbach argues, it failed to resolve the contradiction between faith and reason, or theology and philosophy.
 Bayle’s historical significance for Feuerbach consists in his uncompromising exposure of this contradiction, which, because it was so deeply rooted in Bayle’s own character, he himself could only resolve by embracing fideism.
 Feuerbach sought to further expose this contraction in his 1839 essay, “On Philosophy and Christianity”, in which he for the first time publicly repudiated the Hegelian claim that philosophy affirms in the form of conceptual thinking the same truths affirmed by religion in the form of sensible representations.